yongzx/yongzx.github.io/_pages/about.md

 **Other Misc Stuff:**
 - If you want to chat or collaborate on any of the research directions above (or just talk about graduate schools), feel free to send an email to me: `contact [dot] yong @ brown [dot] edu`.
 - My passion hobby is dancing, especially salsa and bachata.
 I also dance a bit of Lindy Hop, Argentine Tango and K-pop. <br>I usually check out the dance scenes in the city when I travel to conferences ––– if you also enjoy dancing, hmu we can check them out together.
-- I went to [Minerva University](https://www.minerva.edu/) during undergrad so I had the opportunity to travel and live in six different cities around the world: San Francisco, Seoul, Hyderabad, Berlin Buenos Aires and London.
+- I went to [Minerva University](https://www.minerva.edu/) during undergrad so I had the opportunity to travel and live in six different cities around the world: 🇺🇸 San Francisco, 🇰🇷 Seoul, 🇮🇳 Hyderabad, 🇩🇪 Berlin, 🇦🇷 Buenos Aires and 🇬🇧 London.